Title: | Using CF-Compliant Calendars with Climate Projection Data |

 This function gives exact results for time series where the nominal

-datum unit.
-As an example, for a datum unit of "days" where the observations
+terms of the calendar unit.
+As an example, for a calendar unit of "days" where the

-are spaced a fixed number of days apart the result is exact, but if the same
+observations are spaced a fixed number of days apart the result is exact, but

-datum unit is used for data that is on a monthly basis, the assessment is
+if the same calendar unit is used for data that is on a monthly basis, the

-approximate because the number of days per month is variable and dependent on
+assessment is approximate because the number of days per month is variable

-assessment is exact).
-The result is still correct in most cases (including
+where the assessment is exact).
+The result is still correct in most cases

-all CF-compliant data sets that the developers have seen) although there may
+(including all CF-compliant data sets that the developers have seen) although

-be esoteric constructions of CFtime and offsets that trip up this
+there may be esoteric constructions of CFTime and offsets that trip up this

 implementation.